burrbull/magsite-template/diss/diss_en.md

 <div class="cntr">
 <img src="images/a4ad52d38b579411.png" name="Figure 6" width="480" height="361">
 </img></div>
-<p class="cntr"> Figure 6 - Grid-mounted photovoltaic power supply system with DC charge controller</p>
+<p class="imgcaption"> Figure 6 - Grid-mounted photovoltaic power supply system with DC charge controller</p>

 The advantages of such systems is the possibility of using solar energy, both in the presence of a network and during outages; the possibility of restoring work during long interruptions in the power supply and deep discharge of batteries by charging the battery from the FP.